Table of contents

 - Sexual dysfunction

 Snoring occurs when air is restricted while you sleep.
+In some cases, the throat and tongue muscles become too relaxed and block the airway.
 Although it can occur to anyone, including children and adults, it is most common in obese males over 40.
 The Sleep Foundation notes most of the common causes for the condition.

 Not everyone who snores has OSA, but most people with OSA snore.
 This is a serious sleeping disorder that requires a diagnosis and treatment.
 Heart complications can occur if left untreated.